Culture of the United Kingdom: Broadcasting

-The UK has been at the forefront of developments in film, radio and television.
-Broadcasting in the UK has historically been dominated by the taxpayer-funded but independently run British Broadcasting Corporation (commonly known as the BBC), although other independent radio and television (ITV, Channel 4, Five) and satellite broadcasters (especially BSkyB which has over 10 million subscribers) have become more important in recent years.
-BBC television, and the other three main television channels are public service broadcasters who, as part of their licence allowing them to operate, broadcast a variety of minority interest programming.
-The BBC and Channel 4 are state-owned, though they operate independently.

-Broadcaster and naturalist David Attenborough is the only person to have won BAFTAs for programmes in each of black and white, colour, HD, and 3D.
+Historically led by the taxpayer-funded BBC, the Public service broadcasting in the United Kingdom now includes major independent and satellite broadcasters like ITV, Channel 4, Five, and Sky UK.
+They operate as independent public service broadcasters, while BBC and Channel 4 provide mandated programming.

 Launched in 1955, ITV is the oldest commercial television network in the UK.
 Director Ridley Scott's evocative 1973 Hovis bread television commercial captured the public imagination.
 Filmed on Gold Hill, Shaftesbury in Dorset, Scott's advert was voted the UK's favourite television advertisement of all time in 2006.
-Other notable British commercials include the 1989 British Airways face advertisement, the 2005 noitulovE advert for Guinness, the 2007 Gorilla advertisement by Cadbury chocolate featuring a gorilla playing drums with Phil Collins' track "In the Air Tonight" playing in the background, and a 2013 advert for Galaxy chocolate bar featuring a computer-generated image of Audrey Hepburn.
-Christmas commercials are screened from early November in the UK, with campaigns including the John Lewis Christmas advert for the department store chain.
+Notable British commercials include British Airways' Face (1989), Guinness's noitulovE (2005), Cadbury's Gorilla (2007), and Galaxy's CGI Audrey Hepburn advertisement (2013).
+UK Christmas campaigns, such as the John Lewis Christmas advert.

-International football tournaments, such as the World Cup, are historically the most viewed sports events among the public, while Match of the Day is the most popular weekly football show.
-The 1966 FIFA World Cup final and the funeral of Princess Diana are the two most watched television events ever in the UK.
+International football tournaments have produced some of the UK's largest television audiences, while Match of the Day is a prominent weekly football programme.
+The 1966 FIFA World Cup final drew 32.30 million viewers and the funeral of Princess Diana 32.10 million, the UK's two most-watched television events.
 Satire has been a prominent feature in British comedy for centuries.
 The British satire boom of the 1960s, which consisted of writers and performers such as Peter Cook, Dudley Moore, Alan Bennett, David Frost and Jonathan Miller, has heavily influenced British television, including the sketch comedy series Monty Python's Flying Circus created in 1969 by Monty Python.
 Regarded as the leading figure of the satire boom, Peter Cook was ranked number one in the Comedians' Comedian poll.
 The puppet show Spitting Image was a satire of the royal family, politics, entertainment, sport and British culture of the 1980s up to the mid-1990s.